 Packing 4,200 metres of climbing into a relatively compact 138km, the Maratona des Dolomites is world-famous.
 Even the shortest 55km route is super tough so there’s no easy day.
 Just like the Marmotte, this Gran Fondo crests the cream of the Dolomite crop including the Passo Pordoi and Passo Giau.
 So often snow-capped during the Giro d’Italia, at least in July it should be slightly warmer.

 Finally, the gravel sportive that inspired the Strade Bianche, L’Eroica traverses Tuscany’s beautiful rolling white roads.
 Retro jerseys and vintage bikes are a must on this sportive and so is the mid-ride serving of Chianti wine as you fully immerse yourself into Italian culture of days gone by.
 The organisers are constantly tweaking and adding new loops to the programme, so even if you’ve been before, it’s always worth coming back again.

 Now you know the events, it’s time to get your bike tuned and ready for a European cycling adventure.
 No matter your ride, there are still plenty of options for exploration this year.
 If you’re heading to Europe this year for one of these sportives, it’s paramount that you are covered whilst out discovering unfamiliar roads.
-Yellow Jersey’s travel insurance includes European sportives which are often excluded on more generic travel insurance policies.
+Yellow Jersey’s cycle travel insurance includes European sportives which are often excluded on more generic travel insurance policies.